‘Southern Charm’ Sneak Peek: Craig Finally Comes Clean About His Lying — Watch

 Craig Conover meets with a life coach in this EXCLUSIVE sneak peek of Southern Charm, and he’s hit with some hard truths.
 “Let me say something kind of provocative.
 You’re kind of bullsh*tting yourself,” the life coach says.
 “You’re having a really hard time jumping into the adult world with both feet, and there’s all these different ways that you can sabotage it happening.
 So, if you can be the guy who has these great ideas but doesn’t follow through… then this is a way you don’t have to fully an adult.”

-The life coach tells him that he’s just setting himself up for negative attention if he keeps this up.
+The life coach tells him that he’s just setting himself up for negative attention if he keeps this up the lying.
 “You’re not very nice to yourself at all,” she tells him.
 Craig’s lying has gotten him in trouble with his castmates in the past.
 We’re proud of him for taking the steps to change.
 Southern Charm season 5 airs Thursdays at 10 p.m. on Bravo.